 The second day will start with a grab and go breakfast launching from Southside Park at 8 a.m.
 Paddlers will break for lunch around the mid-way point where we also take an extended break to explore.
 Overnight will be at the Richard’s Sale Barn where primitive camping will be made available with minimal access to electricity.
 There will be live music by Louis Michot (of GRAMMY winning Lost Bayou Ramblers), Ashee Michot, and Corey Ledet in a historic cattle auction barn as well as dinner provided by Scratch Food Truck.

 The third day will start with a grab and go breakfast launching from Richard’s Sale Barn at 8 a.m.
 Paddlers will break for lunch around the mid-way point where we also take an extended break to explore.
-Overnight will be at Palmetto Island State Park where cabins will be made available on a first come first serve basis based on registration.
-Primitive camping will also be made available with access to electricity, bathrooms and water.
-There will be live music as well as dinner.
+Overnight will be at Palmetto Island State Park.
+Cabins are available to reserve for those who would prefer not to camp.
+Reservations ARE NOT coordinated through the Vermilion Voyage and must be done on an individual basis by clicking here.
+Primitive camping will be made available with access to electricity, bathrooms and water.
+Dinner will be provided.
 There will also be an optional midnight paddle through Palmetto’s canoe trail.

 Paddlers will be picked up on the fourth day at Palmetto Island and transported back to their car at Vermilionville along with their gear.
 Paddlers wishing to leave Saturday night must make arrangements on their own.